Double-Decker Bus Tours

 Take a walk through Beaufort’s 300-year-old history on the Old Burying Ground Tour.
 As you walk through the shade of majestic live oak trees, see the historic gravesites and hear the fascinating stories of those that have been laid to rest as told by an experienced tour guide in period dress.
 Tours available: Tuesday, Wednesday and Thursday, June – September.

-Housed within the historic Rustell House of Beaufort Historic Site, the art gallery is the oldest in Carteret County.
+Housed within the historic Rustell House of Beaufort Historic Site, the Mattie King Davis Art Gallery is the oldest in Carteret County.
 Open year-round, the gallery features the work of over 100 local and regional artists.

 The Warped Weavers